 These organizations are referred to collectively as the Subsidiaries and are included in these consolidated financial statements.
 The Subsidiaries were formed on various dates by RCF to accept gifts of real estate and other nonconforming assets.
+In 2021, RCF closed RSGF 14, RSGF 15, RSGF 16, and RSGF 17.
 In 2020, RCF closed RSGF 4, RSGF 7, RSGF 9, RSGF 10, RSGF 11, and RSGF 12.
-In 2019, RCF closed RSGF 8.